samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 - Host-guest binding
 - Protein-ligand binding

 SAMPL is now broken into phases, each running roughly a year, with each phase encompassing several component challenges.
 [Workshop plans](https://samplchallenges.github.io/current/workshops/) are detailed separately.
+In some cases SAMPL phases may overlap slightly; e.g. we're wrapping up SAMPL7 with a physical property challenge while launching the first SAMPL8 host-guest challenge as of July 2020.

 The Gibb and Isaacs groups, focusing on host-guest binding, plan to collect regular data on host-guest binding, and protein-ligand binding assays are coming online in the Chodera lab.
 Physical property data, however, relies on planned industry internships and other partnerships.